 Restitution is dependent on the specificities of each case and is not tackled by the Authority's public enforcement.
 In any event, the economic damage caused to victims can be pondered by the Authority as one of the requirements, as an aggravating circumstance, to determine the amount of the applicable fine.
-Under Portuguese civil code rules restitution must be claimed under contractual and/or tort liability rules by the affected natural or legal person harmed by the wrongdoing before judicial courts or through alternative dispute resolution mechanisms.
+Under Portuguese Civil Code rules restitution must be claimed under contractual and/or tort liability rules by the affected natural or legal person harmed by the wrongdoing before judicial courts or through alternative dispute resolution mechanisms.
+Directive 2014/104/EU on antitrust damages actions is still pending enactment at national level.